 Whereas the 16th-century Scottish Reformers cleared out many unbiblical doctrines, worship and practice, they did not clear out everything.
 Scottish presbyterian practice still incorporates elements of Roman Catholic penance.
 Since Knox’s Liturgy, centuries of practice have added to the legalism in presbyterian formularies and practice.

-It reached such a pass that some people interpreted their Presbyterian formularies as allowing them to silence Gospel preachers.
-The apostle Paul wrote to the Thessalonians about such wicked behaviour: “Forbidding us to speak to the Gentiles that they might be saved, to fill up their sins alway.”
+It reached such a pass that some people interpreted their Presbyterian formularies as allowing them to silence Gospel preachers by way of deposing them and forbidding them to preach.
+The apostle Paul wrote to the Thessalonians about such wicked behaviour: “Forbidding us to speak to the Gentiles that they might be saved, to fill up their sins alway”.
 Paul added the solemn comment: “for the wrath is come upon them to the uttermost” 1Th 2:16.
 Ungodly inquisitors had no qualms in silencing Gospel preachers, but godly people ought to tremble at such behaviour.

 What is Jesus’ teaching on repentance?
 You will find it in Luke 17:4 and Mat 18:21-35.

 What is Jesus’ practice on repentance?
 You will find it in His restoration of Peter who denied his Lord with cursing and swearing Mat 26:74.
 He did not ask Peter if he had repented; this was already apparent.
 He asked him if he loved Him.